General Information

 The manufacturer states I have to sign a general release of all claims before they will present me with the refund check.
 Do I have to sign it?

-No. The only form you may be asked to sign is a power of attorney authorizing the manufacturer to access your financing account to pay the lien holder for release of the title.
+No. The only form you may be asked to sign is a power of attorney authorizing the manufacturer to access your financing account to pay the lien holder for the release of the title.

 The manufacturer has not contacted me to complete the refund/replacement transaction.
 What do I do?

 An order becomes effective 30 days after the manufacturer receives it via facsimile.
 The order specifies the effective date.
-If today is past the effective date, you may be entitled to an additional 10% of your total award (not for a replacement vehicle) unless the delay was due to not making the vehicle available for the buyback or other similar reason.
+If today is past the effective date, you may be entitled to an additional 10% of your total award (not for a replacement vehicle) unless the delay was due to not making the vehicle available for the buyback or other similar reasons.
 Both parties may agree on an order compliance date past the order's effective date due to an extraordinary circumstance after approval from the Board office.

 What options are available if a claim for a refund or replacement vehicle is denied?